Terms and Conditions for CORNERSTONE services (RIS:12780/18/March2021)

 4. Ownership of Deliverables and IP

 a) University Background IP which is used in the Services, will remain the property of the University (or its licensor) and the University will grant a non-exclusive licence to such Background IP on fair and reasonable terms where Background IP is necessary for use of the Deliverables, provided it is free and able to do so.
-The University does not and shall not grant any access to Background IP for use in any LIDAR applications.
+The University does not and shall not grant any access to Background IP for use in electro-optic PN junction modulators for LIDAR applications.

 b) The Client shall only pass to the University for use in the Services such Background IP owned by it and/or to which the Client has the right to grant a licence to the University for carrying out the Services.
 The Client hereby grants the University a non-exclusive royalty free licence, with the right to sub-licence, to use any Background IP provided by it to the University for the sole purposes of carrying out the Services and providing the Deliverables to the Client, such use to include: manufacture; to have manufactured; export; import; process; practice; copy; reproduce; develop; modify; improve; adapt; and make derivative works of the Clients Background IP, for the sole purpose of carrying out the Services.